gcivil-nyu-org/S2022-Team-6-repo/README.md

 <img width="1432" alt="Screen Shot 2022-05-09 at 17 00 12" src="https://user-images.githubusercontent.com/86052891/167498546-bc8bb187-c748-4490-88a8-2bd01c3fc382.png">

 ### Dashboard
 One of the major highlight of this project is a place where the users can see all their circles, map of the entire state and how badly has it been affected.
 All this would be available on the dashboard.
-This makes it easy ofr the user to navigate between 2 major functionalities ina jiffy.
+This makes it easy for the user to navigate between 2 major functionalities in a jiffy.

 <img width="1433" alt="Screen Shot 2022-05-09 at 17 08 07" src="https://user-images.githubusercontent.com/86052891/167499215-5c5f3106-35f6-4b5f-a68c-6f02337e73b5.png">